ans-group/docs.ukfast.co.uk/source/Domains/ssl/buying.md

   * **DNS Lookup** -  You will need to create a new CNAME record for your domain.
 Once validation is complete, this record can be safely deleted.
   * **Email** - An email will be sent to an administrative contact registered for the domain (you'll see a list of email addresses to choose from if this option is available).
 You'll need to click on a link in the email.

 Once validation is complete, a UKFast support engineer will be in touch if you've selected the option for UKFast to install the certificate for you.
-If you've chosen to install the SSL certificate yourself, you'll find a link to the certificate in MyUKFast [MyUKFast](https://my.ukfast.co.uk/ssl/index.php)
+If you've chosen to install the SSL certificate yourself, you'll find a link to the certificate in [MyUKFast](https://my.ukfast.co.uk/ssl/index.php)

 ## Renewing